 Space and astronomy news

-The post Musk Drops Propulsive Landing Plans for SpaceX Crew Dragon appeared first on Universe Today.
+The post Northrop Grumman Acquires Orbital ATK for $9.2 Billion appeared first on Universe Today.

-It’s that time again!
-This week’s Carnival of Space is hosted by Pamela Hoffman at the Everyday Spacer blog.
-Click here to read Carnival of Space #518.
-And if you’re interested in looking back, here’s an archive to the past Carnivals of Space.
+This week’s Carnival of Space is hosted by Brad Rogers at The Evolving Planet blog.
+Click here to read Carnival of Space #527.
+And if you’re interested in looking back, here’s an archive to all the past Carnivals of Space.
 If you’ve got a space-related blog, you should really join the carnival.
 Just email an […]

-The post Ancient Impacts Shaped the Structure of the Milky Way appeared first on Universe Today.
+The post Loss of Signal: Cassini Spacecraft Plunges Into Saturn appeared first on Universe Today.

 A study led by researchers from the ESO has discovered an extremely hot Jupiter-sized exoplanet that has titanium oxide in its atmosphere

 The post Astronomers Spot Hellish World with Titanium in its Atmosphere appeared first on Universe Today.